eli64s/readme-ai/README.md

 - [X] Add additional language support for populating the *installation*, *usage*, and *test* README sections.
 - [ ] Design and implement a variety of README template formats and styles.
-- [ ] Add feature to select the output language for the README file (e.g. CN, DE, ES, FR, JA, KO, PT, RU).
+- [ ] Add feature to select the output language of the README file (i.e. CN, ES, FR, JA, KO, RU).
 - [ ] Create UI with [Textual](https://github.com/Textualize/textual) or another framework to improve user experience.

 ---